 The biggest problem that we see in the cycling community is distracted driving.
 There is far more technology in your vehicle now than there used to be.
 Almost everyone uses some form of GPS device to see where they’re going.
 These are often on your phone or located somewhere on your dash.
 People are almost always using their cellphone while driving.
 Even if they’re using a hands-free device, evidence shows that they are still committing a lot of their attention span to that conversation and not what they’re seeing on the roadway.
 Distracted driving poses a special risk to cyclists because it’s very easy for someone who is using a cellphone or looking down at their dash and move over two feet to the curb, where a cyclist may be traveling.

 Another common injury you see with cyclists is what we call getting doored.
 That is people exiting their vehicles and not looking to see if there is any traffic about to pass by their door.
 Cyclists are very often not in the middle of the road but to the right, using the area of the curb, so they’re much closer to the parked cars on the street.
 When a car is parked on the street and the driver goes to exit, and they’re not looking behind them, it’s very possible that they will open their door and the cyclist will run into the door because that is the part of the roadway that they are authorized to use.

 For more information on Cycling Accidents In Chatham County, GA, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (706) 770-6669 today.
+You can also complete our free case evaluation survey and speak directly with an attorney today.
+Get the information and legal answers you are seeking by calling (855) 909-3021 today.